KaminoU/RegexPortfolio/README.md

 * note
 * and all the above keys at the same time

-The regex will accept all the current most popular comment style I know (HTML and PHP Blade comment style are not supported) It is better to indent your comments (to be also compatible with Sphinx, just in case when you want to auto documentate later - mainly for python users)
+The regex will accept all the current most popular comment style I know (HTML and PHP Blade comment style are not supported).

+It is better to indent your comments (to be also compatible with Sphinx, just in case when you want to auto documentate later - mainly for python users)

 The find results will be output in a single file in which all the important information is gathered ^^